tesseract-ocr/tessdoc/Compiling.md

 To build the release package, use PKGBUILD from https://github.com/Alexpux/MINGW-packages/tree/master/mingw-w64-tesseract-ocr

-To build from the github source, create a PKGBUILD with the following commands.
+To build from the GitHub source, create a PKGBUILD with the following commands.

 ```
 #